-Sonya Fischer is serving her first term on the Clackamas County Commission.
-She was appointed in 2017 to complete the remaining term of Position #5, which runs through December 2018.
+Sonya Fischer is serving her first full term on the Clackamas County Commission.
+She was originally appointed in 2017 and won reelection the following year.

 - Be a voice for all Clackamas County residents, including families, older citizens, local businesses and the community organizations that support us all.

 - Create more economic opportunities that work for everyone, in every part of the county.

 - Provide resources for high-quality health and human services that are both effective and efficient in helping those in need.

 - Deliver public safety with a focus on family justice and the prevention of domestic violence.

 - Work to forward housing policies that will permit Clackamas County residents to afford to live in the community they love.

 - Protect Clackamas County’s unique quality of life, including livable cities, vital rural and natural areas, preservation of our rivers, farm and forest lands, and our important agricultural economy.